 Freezing: it can be frozen, especially if you don't add the cornstarch.
 I regularly do it and have a last-minute dessert sauce for ice cream or cheesecake for a dinner party if needed. - Large batch: if doubling or tripling this recipe, use a larger saucepan and start at medium-high heat until it's about to boil.
 Then lower the heat and continue cooking it.
 This is a great way to make it ahead and use it for different dishes.

-This is a bonus recipe you can make with this sauce to drizzle over ice cream or use as a pancake and cheesecake topping.
+This is a collateral recipe you can make with this sauce: drizzle it over ice cream or use it as a pancake and cheesecake topping.

 After you make it, mash the blueberries with a potato masher or fork to release as much juice as possible.